bwengals/ccsnmultivar/README.md

 # load waveforms
 path_to_waveforms = "/path/to/waveforms.dat"
+# the Abdikamalov waveform file is called "Abdika13Y.dat"
-Y = cm.load_data(path_to_waveforms)
+Y = cm.load_waveforms(path_to_waveforms)
 ```

-Note that Abdikamalov et al's 2014 waveform catalog and parameter file are included
+Note that Abdikamalov et al's 2013 waveform catalog and parameter file are included
-in the ProcessedWaveforms directory as an example of how to format the raw files for input.
+in the ccsnmultivar/ProcessedWaveforms directory of the GitHub repo as an example of
+how to format the raw files for input.
+To use these for the walkthrough, you have to
+download all the code.
+On the right side of the GitHub page, there is a toolbar with a
+Download button.
+Download, then unzip, to access this example waveform catalog.

-Now we need to make two objects, a Basis object and a design matrix object
+Now we need to make two objects, a Basis object and a DesignMatrix object

 First we instantiate a Basis object.
-Currently, there are two Basis objects.
+Currently, there are two available types of Basis objects.

 1. PCA - using the Singular Value Decompostion (SVD)
 2. KCPA - Kernel PCA.
 A wrapper for sklearns [Kernel PCA](http://scikit-learn.org/stable/modules/generated/sklearn.decomposition.KernelPCA.html#sklearn.decomposition.KernelPCA)